CharlySM/Proyecto_CC-20-21/doc/initializing.md

 This data were modified in Entornos Virtules subject in Computer science degree in University of Granada.

-## Activating two factor-authorization.
+## Activating two factor-authentication.

-At first we go to settings option -> two factor-authorization.
+At first we go to settings option -> two factor-authentication.

 ![twoFactor](https://github.com/CharlySM/Proyecto_CC-20-21/blob/main/doc/img/twoFactor.PNG)